nicklockwood/iRate/README.md

     - (BOOL)iRateShouldopenAppStore;

 This method is called immediately before iRate attempts to open the app store, either via a URL or using the StoreKit in-app product view controller.
 Return NO if you wish to implement your own ratings page display logic.

+    - (void)iRateDidPresentStoreKitModal;

+This method is called just after iRate presents the StoreKit in-app product view controller.
+It is useful if you want to implement some additional functionality, such as displaying instructions to the user for how to write a review, since the StoreKit controller doesn't open on the review page.
+You may also wish to pause certain functionality in your app, etc.

+    - (void)iRateDidDismissStoreKitModal;

+This method is called when the user dismisses the StoreKit in-app product view controller.
+This is useful if you want to resume any functionality that you paused when the modal was displayed.

 Localisation